chainguard-dev/platform-examples/slack-webhook/README.md

   # This is used to authenticate the events we receive are from Chainguard.
   env = "enforce.dev"

-  # The Chainguard IAM group from which we expect to receive events.
+  # The Chainguard IAM group ID (not the name!) from which we expect to receive
-  # This is used to authenticate that the Chainguard events are intended
+  # events.
+This is used to authenticate that the Chainguard events are intended
   # for you, and not another user.
   group = var.chainguard_iam_group